A great batch of coffee beans requires consistent and careful steps throughout the whole harvest and post-harvest processes.

 Green coffee, which is the dried, unroasted bare beans that are produced once the parchment is removed, can be sensitive to a number of factors such as moisture damage, exposure, and mold growth.
 This can affect the coffee’s quality and safety, which can be a problem for both producers and consumers alike.

 Thus, the following steps can be taken in order to ensure the freshness of green coffee.

-1. Dry the coffee beans to the safe moisture content level before storage.
-The safe levels for coffee is around 11.5% to 12%, so make sure to achieve this, preferably through slow drying, before setting up long-term storage.
+1. Dry the coffee beans to their safe moisture content level before storage.
+The safe levels for coffee are around 11.5% to 12%, so make sure to achieve this, preferably through slow drying, before setting up long-term storage.
 Failing to do so will lead to mold growth, which damages the quality and leads to volume loss which ultimately ruins a good harvested batch.

 2. Keep moisture away from the stored beans.
 Dampness in the storage area can also lead to mold growth so storing the coffee beans in a cool, dry place can also help keep the batch fresh.

 3. Use air-tight and moisture-tight storage.
 By doing this, you can ensure that quality in terms of aroma, taste, freshness, and color can be preserved.